 In the case of Wikipedia, the Action Park entry was created by somebody who is not affiliated with the magazine, and some of the content does dodge a bit around proper crediting of not only my work, but of others who wrote about personal park experiences for the magazine.
 The guy who originally put it together had a note on the back end of the entry that mentioned talking to me about getting copies of my research.
 You know, instead of going to the library and doing it himself.
 I know that the Weird NJ publishers have not been happy about the entry.

 And every so often, some intrepid blogger will discover Action Park and feel the need to give it his own spin.
-The article appears, and the next thing I know, my Facebook feed will fill up with “Hey, isn’t this a great story about Action Park!”
+The article appears, and the next thing I know, my Facebook feed will fill up with posts from people saying “Hey, isn’t this a great story about Action Park!”